 Having a weak immune system may put you at a higher risk of serious illness from COVID-19 (coronavirus).

 Many things can cause a weak immune system (immunosuppressed).

 - cancer treatment

-- treatment for autoimmune diseases, such as rheumatoid arthritis, lupus, multiple sclerosis (MS) and inflammatory bowel diseases
+- some treatments for autoimmune diseases, such as rheumatoid arthritis, lupus, multiple sclerosis (MS) and inflammatory bowel diseases

 - HIV - if you're not on effective treatment